okkdev/basic_python_coding_challenges/README.md

-# basic_python_coding_challenges
+# Python

-Solutions to the ETH Programmieren mit Python 1 & 2 module.
+Solutions to the ETH Programmieren mit Python modules.